What is Qualitative Research?

 (B) Observation - variety of strategies to study groups in natural settings by observing activities, and to some extent participating

 (C) Unobtrusive methods – methods of studying social behavior without affecting it, e.g., studying newspaper reports for hate speech

 5. Analysis of findings

 Analysis has long been a problem for qualitative researchers because coding can be extremely time-consuming and complicated.
-Further, because of the nature of the data a criticism of qualitative research has been that it is less scientific than qualitative research; coding sometimes seen as subjective.
+Further, because of the nature of the data a criticism of qualitative research has been that it is less scientific than quantitative research; coding sometimes seen as subjective.
 However, basic computer tools have moved beyond basic recording and storage of data to sophisticated software packages such as NVivo; programs that lend themselves to verification of findings.

 Qualitative evaluations are always subject to the errors of human judgment but with the rigorous application of the scientific approach (systematic and logical) a wealth of rich data can be obtained and analyzed that could not be obtained in any other way.